How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 • I' Bacaro De' Bischeri - incredible sandwiches that are often said to be the best in the city, located in a hidden alley near the Rialto Bridge.

-• Caffè del Doge -a popular spot for great coffee and pastries near the Rialto Bridge.
+• Caffè del Doge - wonderful coffee and pastries near the Rialto Bridge.
+This is my personal favorite spot for coffee in Venezia!

 • Dal Moro's - the best takeaway pasta you’ll ever eat.
 I dream about their pesto pasta.